 When parents are addicted to drugs, their children are often forced to take on responsibilities that are beyond a young person’s usual role.
 Kids have to develop specific coping mechanisms for dealing with the altered relationship structure.
 These unhealthy behavioral accommodations can work their way into a child or teenager’s regular lifestyle patterns.

 In other words, children of parents who are addicted to drugs may learn unhealthy ways of dealing with stress.
-This may cause them to turn to substance abuse to escape the anxiety or manage their emotions.
+This may cause them to turn to substance use to escape the anxiety or manage their emotions.

-On the other hand, many parents of teenagers with substance abuse disorder find that their lives are upside down.
+On the other hand, many parents of teenagers with substance use disorder find that their lives are upside down.
 As a parent, you try to keep your children healthy and protect them from harm.
 Learning that they’ve been harming themselves with chemicals can come as a shock.

 Parents may become resentful or blame themselves for their children’s behavior.
 However, pointing fingers can damage the family unit even further.
 At the same time, ignoring signs of drug abuse can make everything, including your relationship with your child, worse.
 Overall, drug addiction and relationships within the family can become strained and broken.